 It’s more cost-efficient in the long run since you'll probably have to replace a cheap pair sooner than you'll think due to the compromise in build quality and materials.
 Features like memory foam, custom orthotic inserts, and premium leather uppers may raise the cost significantly but it'll be worth it in terms of comfort and longevity.

-Wearing the right walking shoes is paramount to getting the most out of your strolls.
+Wearing the best shoes for seniors is paramount to getting the most out of your strolls.
 It’s important to invest in a good pair to avoid putting stress on your feet, reduce the risk of blisters, and make sure that your unique needs are taken care of.

 Wearing the proper kind of shoes can help give proper support and flexibility.
 It also gives good cushioning for comfortable walking and avoiding slips while using rollators for individuals who need assistance.